 An oft-debated truism about the nature of pain says that “all suffering is equal.”
 For many, the notion that starvation or torture and anxiety are on the same plane can feel offensive.
 According to renowned yoga teacher, Tiffany Cruikshank, founder of Yoga Medicine, “All suffering is similar.
 Whether we’re suffering from relationship trauma or low-back pain it wears on our consciousness in a similar way.”
 Step into any yoga studio around the world and you’ll likely find that many people in the room came to yoga because they needed to heal in some way.
 Reformed dancers, anxious CEOs, and single moms all join together to breathe in unison and grow through the practice.

 But why is yoga so healing?
 Cruikshank says, “When we feel pain we feel separated from our self and from our own body; we feel disconnected.
 In yoga, we’re uncovering what exists inside of us and we learn to see that what’s there is already whole and complete.”
 The identification with wholeness and completion that yoga heralds is not only a result of connection to breath and movement of the body, but it dates back to Vedic philosophy and the foundations of yoga.
 The ancient Sanskrit mantra “Sohum,” or “I am that,” is the affirmation that the individual self can identify with the essence of the universe.
 The yoga practice brings us closer to this notion and thereby rewires our own perceptions of pain: “It’s about patterns and reworking them,” Cruikshank says.
+(Yoga isn’t the only healing activity.
+Learn more how diversifying your workout is good for your overall health.)

 The following stories come from people who have used yoga to heal wounds of grief, physical disability, emotional trauma, and disease.
 As Cruikshank says, “Yoga can’t cure everything, but it can help a lot with the process.”
 We stand in solidarity with these and other suffering beings, who choose to work toward healing and devote themselves to the process, however uncertain and painful the path may be.